SciInstruct: a Self-Reflective Instruction Annotated Dataset for Training Scientific Language Models

 \subsection{Diverse Instruction Collection}

-Our objective is to build a comprehensive and diverse dataset that encompasses scientific representation and ensures versatility, referred to as \data.
-To achieve this, we will focus on scientific fields and curate several top-tier datasets that are extensively utilized and cover a wide range of scientific disciplines and complex tasks, such as mathematics, physics, chemistry, and formal proofs.
-To initiate the process, we will gather questions from a variety of sources, including textbooks, pedagogical materials, and problem sets.
-Subsequently, we will extract pertinent content using OCR technology.
-Finally, we will enhance the chain of thoughts of question and answer with the extracted content in LaTeX format.
+Our objective is to build a comprehensive and diverse dataset that encompasses scientific knowledge in terms of depth, wide coverage, and diversity.
+To achieve this, we will focus on scientific fields and curate several top-tier datasets that are extensively utilized and cover a wide range of scientific disciplines, such as physics, chemistry problems, mathematics, and formal proofs.
+To initiate the process, we collect questions from a variety of sources, including textbooks, pedagogical materials, and problem sets.

-\vpara{Instruction Subject.} As show on the left side of Figure~\ref{fig:SciInstruct}, we initially present the specifics of each instruction subject.
+\vpara{Instruction Subject.} As show on the left side of Figure~\ref{fig: SciInstruct}, we create data from the following subjects:

 { \bf $\bullet$ Physics.} This subject aims to address the challenge of processing complex physical problems with step-by-step solutions and assessing the ability of LLMs to comprehend and analyze physics problems.
-It is observed that public training datasets lack college-level physics knowledge, such as Fundamentals of Physics and Physical Chemistry.
-To address this gap, a large set of physical questions from various subjects (e.g., dynamics, quantum physics, electrodynamics, etc.) from typical physical textbooks, along with a comprehensive dictionary of physics problems and solutions, has been collected.
-Similar to Math, only a subset of physics questions includes detailed solutions.
-Note that problems requiring interpretation of visual content, such as diagrams, have been excluded.
+Public training datasets such as Fundamentals of Physics and Physical Chemistry are observed to lack college-level physics knowledge.
+To address this gap, we collected a large set of physical questions from a wide array of subjects (e.g., dynamics, quantum physics, electrodynamics, etc.) from typical physical textbooks, along with a comprehensive dictionary of physics problems and solutions.
+Note that most of these physics questions only contain a single answer without a step-by-step solution.

-{ \bf $\bullet$ Chemistry.} Just like Physics, obtaining professional-level Chemistry instructions can be challenging.
-To address this, we utilized a similar approach as the one used for Physics to construct the Chemistry dataset.
-We gathered questions from various chemistry subjects, including college chemistry, analysis chemistry, general chemistry, biology chemistry, inorganic chemistry, and more.
-Unlike Physics and Math, Chemistry emphasizes knowledge concepts and features fewer reasoning questions.
-In total, we amassed 59,243 problems for Physics and Chemistry combined.
+{ \bf $\bullet$ Chemistry.} We gathered questions from various chemistry subjects, including college-level General Chemistry, Analytical Chemistry, Biochemistry, and Inorganic Chemistry.
+Unlike Physics, these Chemistry problems emphasize more on knowledge concepts and require less calculation.